DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 sudo apt-get install mysql-server
 ```

-Don't install any servero onto Raspberry Pi is you care about your data.
+Don't install any server onto Raspberry Pi if you care about your data.

 3. Then create a user e.g `myUser` with the password e.g `myPassword`